 - Thick materials.
 Sawing is often an ideal method for cutting thicker materials that other cutting methods can’t handle.

 Shear cutting is a simple mechanical technique used to trim sheets of raw metal to size.
-Though there are numerous types of shearing equipment, the bench shear is the most common form of shearing machine.
+Though there are numerous types of shearing equipment, the bench shear is the most common shearing machine.
 The bench shear is also known as a lever shear because of the lever mechanism it uses.

 Advantages of Shearing